ClarkeNeedles/portfolio/README.md

 Website portfolio created entirely using plain html, css, and javascript.
 Also using a backend resend API.

+## **How It Works**

+- HTML is used for the page structure
+- CSS is used for the page presentation
+- JavaScript is used for the page behavior
+- Page is deployed using Vercel
+- JSON to download Resend dependencies
+- Resend API used in the backend to send emails from page
+- SVG and Boxicon icons used

 ## **License**

 This project is licensed under a default copyright license.
 See the [LICENSE](LICENSE) file for details.